 1. Commercial intercom system

-Installing a commercial intercom system allows tenants and their employees to enter the building hands-free.
-Touchless access prevents the spread of germs via high-contact surfaces like doorknobs.
-Cloud-based intercom systems allow tenants to open the door from their smartphones rather than touching the door.
-And, tenants and their employees can manage guest access using the intercom’s mobile app, leaving less work for property staff.
+Installing a commercial intercom system allows tenants and their employees to enter the building seamlessly.
+Cloud-based intercom systems allow tenants to open doors from their smartphones for maximum convenience.
+And tenants and their employees can manage guest access using the intercom’s mobile app, leaving less work for property staff.

 Watch how ButterflyMX works: